|

 turned out, I didn't get to see anything cool or exciting and one of the crew

 memberes was a complete jerk to me.
-I've read fan accounts that was also
+I've read fan accounts that it was also

-one of the worst Buffy episodes ever made.... and I
+one of the worst "Buffy" episodes ever made...
+I hope it wasn't because of me!

 Dharma & Greg -

 important part in the episode.
-My episode was called, "
+My episode is called,

 the episode, Dharma dresses up like a Superhero, "The Blonde Tornado",